sebphi93/sebphi93/README.md

 Currently focused on Collaboration, Cloud and Linux administration, I'm embracing the FOSS philosophy and starting my journey to contribute back to the community.

 - 💻 IT engineer & consultant
 - ☁️ M365, Cloud & Linux / Windows administration specialist
 - 🛠️ FOSS enthusiast & advocate
 - 🚀 On a journey to give back through open source contributions

-Let's connect and collaborate on exciting projects!
+---

+If I'm not working on something tech-related you will find me outdoors exploring nature or working out ⛰️👟

 ---